O-A-S-I-S-PROJECT/documentation-oasis/docs/Improvements/Improvements.md

     - Application with Docker would improve many things and avoid many errors;
 - use the gpu for better processing of information and data;
 - Invest in a company’s own server(computer) for the demand of users who would use the system;
+- Be added voice recognition to ask questions
+- Adding other languages and training their responses